 Does that mean you should not make changes?
 Not at all.
 The point is, you must make sure all of the changes, large and small, are made before you release the manuscript for the composition process.

 Print Book Interior

-Back in the old days, books were composed on a Linotype machine.
-A worker sat at the keyboard of a huge mechanical device, typed in the book manuscript, and the machine turned keystrokes into the hot lead that flowed into finished pages ready for printing.
+Back in the old days, books were composed with a Linotype machine.
+A worker sat at the keyboard of a huge mechanical device, typed in the book manuscript, and the machine turned keystrokes into the hot lead that flowed into finished pages ready for a printing press.